RVegh/data-pipeline-gcp/README.md

         - https://understandingdata.com/how-to-clean-and-process-data/

 ## Next steps
     - Create function to delete files in the bucket.
+(OK)
+    - Create function to search among the buckets
     - Upgrade write_file and upload_file_to_bucket functions to work regardless of the number of files to be writem and uploaded.
+    - Maybe create a class to abstract all functions created would be nice
-    - Data quality on data transformation
+    - Data quality and data transformation
+    - Dataviz